active

 Specific actions of Fight the Fakes include:

-• Aligning the actions of allied organizations engaged in combating fake medicines at the national, regional, and/or international level in order to most effectively leverage the unique resources, access points, and insights that each organization possesses.
-II.
+• Aligning the actions of allied organizations engaged in combating SFs at the national, regional, and/or international level in order to most effectively leverage the unique resources, access points, and insights that each organization possesses.

-• Provide a hub for tools and information about the danger and impact of fake medicines in communities around the world.
-Its social media channels will play a key role in disseminating stories.
+• Providing a hub for tools and information about the danger and impact of SFs in communities around the world.
+FtFA social media channels and website play a key role in disseminating information about SFs and raising awareness.

 Geographic Reach